 So for those in charge of planning the upcoming 2019 NFL schedule, the Titans weren’t figured to be a major player in it.
 But, Tennessee played spoiler to the NFL’s intended narratives before the ink even dried on that schedule.

+September 8, 2019.
 The amount of hype in Cleveland and around the nation for the Browns was frankly irresponsible.

-With CBS’s top crew on the call and in front of a national audience, the Titans put the hype train to a screeching halt.
+In front of a national audience with CBS’s top crew on the call and in front of a national audience, the Titans put the hype train to a screeching halt.
 A sea of orange dressed in fresh-out-of-the-box Mayfield and Beckham jerseys watched their Super Bowl team lose to the nobody team from Nashville 43-13.

 Now, to week 10.

-Then, there was the playoff hunt.
+Then, there was the end-of-season playoff hunt.

 “I feel like it’s not a bad place to be in my opinion.
 People are counting us out.
 They’re always counting us out.
-That should make you go into the game feeling like less pressure because if no one expects you to do anything, why not prove them wrong?” said Kevin Byard, actually.
+That should make you go into the game feeling like less pressure because if no one expects you to do anything, why not prove them wrong?” said Titans safety Kevin Byard, actually.